serkac1000/apk-editor-windows_final/README.md

 ## License

 This project is for educational purposes.
-Ensure you have permission to modify APK files before using this tool.
+Ensure you have permission to modify APK files before using this tool.# apkeditorversion2